Brunas/esp32_p1meter/README.md

 How is this form different from base:
 - Make MQTT sensors configured using JSON map with all available data and get MQTT sensors created dynamically.
 - Add email sending for debugging purposes.
+- Added support for string readings not just numbers.
 - Even more refactored code for readability.

 ## Setup
 This setup requires: